bfix/gnunet-go/README.md

 ## Source code

-All source code is written in Golang (version 1.18+).
+All source code is written for Go v1.18+.

 The folder `src/` contains a Go implementation of GNUnet: It is WIP and only provides a very limited coverage of GNUnet.
 The goal is to have a complete,